 Exploring vs Exploiting: My Potbelly’s Experience

-During college, I frequently walked by a Potbelly’s sandwich shop on my way to class.
+During college, I often passed by a Potbelly’s sandwich shop on my way to class.
 At the time, I thought it a place for sororities girls and other people.
 The decorum didn’t speak to me; my friends weren’t demanding I try it.
-If I was in the area and hungry, I typically opted for a tried and true option, somewhere I’d certainly be satisfied.
-Why risk a bland meal?
+Back then, an average meal was tragic.
+Potbelly’s wasn’t worth the risk.
+So the thinking went…

 I grabbed a table, sat down and unwrapped the sandwich—moment of truth!